gee creek

 The Hiwassee River area is full of outdoor recreational activities.
-But Gee Creek is a hidden gem among these.
+But Gee Creek Trail is a hidden gem among these.
 It features a short and fairly easy hiking trail with multiple points of access to the refreshing creek.
-Keep reading to learn some hiking tips and history about Gee Creek.
+Keep reading for hiking tips, a bit of history about the Gee Creek area, and all the details you’ll need to plan your own visit.

 Gee Creek Trail